Like a Rock

 Like a Rock: How Jesus Built His Church

 The first classic rock song I thought of to fit this theme was Like a Rock by Bob Seger.
-Recently, I was having a conversation with a good friend, and it became clear he didn’t fully understand what Christians mean by the “One, Holy, catholic, and Apostolic Church.”
+Recently, I had a conversation with a good friend, and it became clear he didn’t fully understand what Christians mean by the “One, Holy, catholic, and Apostolic Church.”
 That conversation motivated me to finally finish this post that I started a while ago.

-Let’s get right to the heart of the issue.
 Here’s a clear explanation from Scripture → Old Covenant → Early Church → Church structure:

-1. Jesus deliberately founded a Church (Matthew 16:18–19)
+Jesus deliberately founded a Church (Matthew 16:18–19):

 “You are Peter (Rock), and upon this Rock I will build my Church… I will give you the keys of the kingdom of heaven…”

-• Jesus renames Simon to Peter (Rock)
+• Jesus renames Simon to Peter (Rock):

-• He says “I will build my Church” (Greek: ekklesia)
+• “I will build my Church” (Greek: ekklesia):

-• Isaiah 22:20–22: The king gives the key of the house of David to his royal steward
+Jesus giving Peter the keys echoes Isaiah 22:20–22, where the king gives the key of the house of David to his royal steward.

-That office:
+This office:

 • Had real authority